 Who doesn’t want a good excuse to get a massage?
 Massage therapy is gaining interest as a therapeutic management approach for arthritis and its associated symptoms.
 Massaging works by increasing blood circulation to your muscles, which in turn promotes the delivery of nutrients around your body.
 Massages can help to relieve muscle strain, balance muscle tension, increase joint flexibility and improve lymphatic circulation.

 Low dietary Magnesium intake is related to elevated CRP levels in your body.
 This is a protein which is sent into your blood in response to inflammation.
 Inflammation plays an important role in the development of arthritis and joint pain, so you want to aim to include more Magnesium into your diet to manage these symptoms.
 How?
 Eat your wholegrains, green leafy veggies, black beans, cashews, avocado and dark chocolate - they’re all fantastic sources of this incredible mineral!
-Magnesium is also found in our PM+ Vitamin!
+Magnesium is also found in our PM+ Vitamin or our Magnesium+ Vitamin.

 - Cho J, Lee K, Kim C. Curcumin attenuates the expression of IL-1β, IL-6, and TNF-α as well as cyclin E in TNF-α-treated HaCaT cells; NF-κB and MAPKs as potential upstream targets.
 International Journal of Molecular Medicine.
 2007;.